doctorgrinx/AI-homework-time-predictor/README.md

 AI Homework Time Predictor

 Project Overview
 AI Homework Time Predictor is a simple, rule-based tool that estimates how long a homework task will take based on task type, amount of work, and difficulty.
-It demonstrates how AI logic can be applied in everyday life in a beginner-friendly way.
+It demonstrates how a simple code can be applied in everyday life in a beginner-friendly way.

 How It Works

-Input: Task type (Reading, Math, Writing), Amount (pages, problems, words), Difficulty (1–5)
+Input: Task type (Science, Math, Social, computer, kannada, hindi), Amount ( problems), Difficulty (1–5)

 Calculation: Base time per task type × amount × difficulty adjustment